tetrapod00/godot-docs/tutorials/export/exporting_for_ios.rst

           | The exporter expects a (10 characters long) code like ``ABCDE12XYZ`` and not, e.g., your name as Xcode likes to display in the *Signing & Capabilities* tab.
           | You can find the code over at `developer.apple.com <https://developer.apple.com/account/resources/certificates/list>`_ next to your name in the top right corner.

-After you click **Export Project**, there are still two important options left:
+After you click :btn:`Export Project`, there are still two important options left:

   * **Path** is an empty folder that will contain the exported Xcode project files.
   * **File** will be the name of the Xcode project and several project specific files and directories.